 About the Author

-Robert Loss is an assistant professor in the Writing, Literature, and Philosophy Department at Columbus College of Art and Design in Columbus, Ohio.
+Robert Loss is an Associate Professor in Writing, Literature, and Philosophy and Comics and Narrative Practice at the Columbus College of Art and Design in Columbus, Ohio.
 His writing about music has appeared in PopMatters, the Los Angeles Review of Books, Public Books, Ghettoblaster, and elsewhere.
 In addition to writing about comics and literature, he writes fiction and creative non-fiction.
+Loss has presented at numerous academic conferences including Curating Resistance: Punk as Archival Method (UCLA), the annual conference of the International Association for the Study of Popular Music (Nashville), and the Prince from MPLS conference in Minneapolis.
 He has been playing music since the mid-1990s as a solo act, in The Wells, and in his current band, Blind Engineer.

 For updates and more information, visit his home page.